 In matters concerning the site of the World’s Largest Renewable Energy Project, Khavda is spread over an area of 538 square kilometers, which is five times the area occupied by the city of Paris.
 When the project is at its peak, it will be able to generate a remarkable 81 billion units, which is able to power a whole country like Belgium, Chile, or Switzerland.

-Accoridng to the Managing Director of AGEL, the site at Khavda will have a total capacity of 30GW; 26GW will be attained from solar energy and the remaining 4GW will be from wind energy.
+Accoridng to the Managing Director of AGEL, the site at Khavda will have a total capacity of 30GW.
+26GW will be from solar energy and the remaining 4GW from wind energy.

-Its current portfolio consists of 7,393MW of solar energy, 1,401MW of wind energy, and lastly 2,140MW of the wind-solar hybrid capacity.
+Its current portfolio consists of 7,393MW of solar energy, 1,401MW of wind energy.
+It also features 2,140MW of the wind-solar hybrid capacity.
 The company has already set up windmills and is looking forward to commence generating power later in the year.

 AGEL has other project sites in Rajasthan and Tamil Nadu.
 The commissioning of the capacity at Khavda, the overall operational portfolio of Adan stands at a capacity of 10.9GW.
-The company has set a target of generating 45GW of green energy by the year 2030 with most of it being generated from Khavda.
+The company has set a target of generating 45GW of green energy by the year 2030.
+Most of this will be generated from Khavda renewable energy park in India.

 Also read:UK: Liverpool unveils plans to build the world’s largest tidal power generator